-Runner Spotlight - Annabelle Walker
+Runner Spotlight - Seth Snider-Hayes

-Runner Spotlight - Mike Blackwell
+Runner Spotlight - John Terry

 How and why did you start running and how many years have you been running?